darthsebulba04/homeassistant/INSTALL.md

 Configuration of _OpenZWave_ requires setting the USB port and a network security key.
 The add-on documentation is really good and I recommend reading it.

-Once these two are running, go to your Configuration > Integrations and add _MQTT_ and _Open ZWave (beta)_.
+Once these two are running, go to your integrations and add _MQTT_ and _Open ZWave (beta)_.

 ### Zigbee
-Add the _Zigbee Home Automation_ like any other under Configuration > Integrations.
+Add the _Zigbee Home Automation_ like any other under integrations.
 It will walk you through setting/detecting the correct serial port.

 ## Adding devices
 This section will outline how to add new devices of each type.